Vision Examples in the Automotive Industry

 Inspection for burrs and chips of O-rings

 Inspect O-rings for burrs and chips.
-Conventional vision systems could not measure circular distortions, which affected the inspection result and caused variations.
+Conventional machine vision could not measure circular distortions, which affected the inspection result and caused variations.

 The Profile Defect stain mode of the XG-X/CV-X Series allows high-speed 100% inspection to detect only abrupt distortions such as burrs and chips without being affected by subtle circular distortion of the O-rings.